Faculty & Staff

 PhD, Virginia Institute of Marine Science, College of William and Mary, Marine Science

 MS, University of Zagreb (Croatia), Natural and Mathematical Sciences, Ecology and Limnology

 BS, University of Zagreb (Croatia), Natural and Mathematical Sciences, Biology

+Anamarija Frankić is is the founding director of the Green Harbors Project, and the Biomimicry LivingLabs, professor at the University of Zadar, and an adjunct professor at the University of Split, Croatia.
+She is a Biomimicry, Fulbright, and Sea Grant Knauss fellow.
+In 2014 she co-founded Biomimicry New England.
 Her interdisciplinary work is grounded in biology, ecology, limnology and marine science.
 She has focused on applying science in coastal ecosystems conservation and management nationally and internationally.
-Professor Frankic helped initiate and develop major conservation projects in Croatia and the Adriatic region funded through the Global Environment Facility (GEF), the World Bank, the UN Environment Programme (UNEP), and the European Union.
-Because her work coincides with that of the Center for Governance and Sustainability, Frankic is a member of the center's core team.
+Professor Frankić helped initiate and develop major conservation projects in Croatia and the Adriatic region funded through the Global Environment Facility (GEF), the World Bank, the UN Environment Programme (UNEP), and the European Union.

 While at UMass Boston she launched the “Adopt a Student for a Green Job” program that provides employment for most of her undergraduate and graduate students during their educational process.